GetDKAN/dkan-tools/README.md

 ## Custom Commands

 Projects to can define their own commands.
-To create a custom command, create a new class inside of this project with a similar structure to the this one:
+To create a custom command, add a file named `CustomCommands.php` and add it to `src/command/`, create a new class in the file with a similar structure to the this one:

 ```php
 <?php